What is IR35? Am I inside or outside? Help!

 From the beginning: what is IR35?

-The government introduced IR35 in 2000 as part of HMRC.
-Its original purpose was to investigate the self-employed who were gaming the UK’s tax system.
+The government introduced IR35 in 2000 as a bolt-on to HMRC.
+Its purpose was to investigate the self-employed who were gaming the UK’s tax system.

-Contractors were the main target of “intermediaries legislation”, to give it its working title.
-More specifically, those who were, for all intents and purposes, an employee.
+Contractors were the main target of “intermediaries legislation”, to give IR35 its working title.
+To be more precise, it targeted those who were, for all intents and purposes, an employee.

 The Revenue builds up a forensic picture of all parties involved in an investigation.
 Their focus is on inter-connecting relationships, often the biggest tell-tale sign of ‘being inside’.